Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Methodology

-To effectively maximize $\mathcal{J}(\theta)$, the learning process proceeds in two concrete stages.
+To effectively maximize $\mathcal{J}(\theta)$, the learning process proceeds in two stages.
 First, supervised fine-tuning (SFT) aligns the VLM with the structural operations of \methodname-Trace.
 Second, group relative policy optimization (GRPO) further refines the policy via a composite reward function $R$.
-By jointly rewarding the execution Dice score, stability across equivalent queries $q' \in \Omega(q)$, and structural format compliance, GRPO enforces robust, high-fidelity generation.
+By jointly rewarding the execution Dice score and stability across equivalent queries $q' \in \Omega(q)$, while using a $\beta$-weighted KL penalty to the SFT policy to preserve format compliance, GRPO enforces robust, high-fidelity generation.